ankit08015/AWS-Infrastructure-Using-Terraform/infrastructure/aws/terraform/Networking/Readme.md

 - ` terraform apply -var = ` - to apply variables to a file at runtime

 - ` terraform destroy ` - to destroy or get rid of something

+- For giving the variables give values in ` /terraform/Networking/csye6225.tfvars file `.
+- To run the variable file : ` terraform apply -var-file="csye6225.tfvars" `

+NOTE : DO CHECK THE AWS CONFIGURE AND THE REGION THAT YOU ARE TRAVERSING
+- dev --> us-east-1
+- prod --> us-east-2